trinodb/trino/docs/src/main/sphinx/connector/kinesis.rst

-``kinesis.aws-region``                  AWS region to be used to read kinesis stream from ``kinesis.default-schema``              Default schema name for tables ``kinesis.table-description-location``  Directory containing table description files ``kinesis.hide-internal-columns``       Controls whether internal columns are part of the table schema or not ``kinesis.batch-size``                  Maximum number of records to return in one batch ``kinesis.fetch-attempts``              Read attempts made when no records returned and not caught up
+``kinesis.aws-region``                  AWS region to be used to read kinesis stream from ``kinesis.default-schema``              Default schema name for tables ``kinesis.table-description-location``  Directory containing table description files ``kinesis.table-description-refresh-interval``  Time for identifying the refresh interval for the directory containing table description files
+``kinesis.hide-internal-columns``       Controls whether internal columns are part of the table schema or not ``kinesis.batch-size``                  Maximum number of records to return in one batch ``kinesis.fetch-attempts``              Read attempts made when no records returned and not caught up